isomerpages/enterprisesg-sac-old/_resources/3-faq.md

 ---
-layout: faq #Comment: This page uses customised 'faq' layout to organise the content below.
-Switch to 'leftnav-page-content' if you want the content to be displayed as written below.
+# COMMENT: This page uses customised 'faq' layout to organise the content below.
+Switch to 'leftnav-page-content' if you want the content to be displayed exactly as written below.
+layout: faq
 title: FAQ
 permalink: /resources/faq
 collection_name: resources